subpage flowers image

 About the Program

-Knowing Spanish can also be an asset when traveling to many countries and can help people develop cultural sensitivity as they experience how others think and view the world.
+Knowing Spanish can also be an asset when traveling to many countries, and it can help develop one’s cultural sensitivity as they experience how others think and view the world.

 What you can do with a degree in Spanish